-14 Financial instruments
+15 Financial instruments

-The financial assets of the Company include cash in hand and at bank, other receivables, loans due from related parties and amounts due from related parties.
-The financial liabilities of the Company include accounts payable and accrued expenses, loans due to related parties and amounts due to related parties and dividends payable.
+The financial assets of the Company include cash at banks, other receivables and due from related parties.
+The financial liabilities of the Company include accounts payable and accrued expenses, loans due to related parties, due to related parties and dividends payable.
 Accounting policies for financial assets and liabilities are set out in note 3.